 The facility is a true minor source for HAP emissions and hence not subject to the National Emission Standard for Hazardous Air Pollutant (NESHAP) for turbines.
 The ROP has PSD-Opt Out limit for CO emissions.
 Facility started operations in November 2007.
 It conducted emission tests to verify NOx and CO emissions from the SOLAR turbines on January 15 and 16, 2008 (See MACES Report No. CA N762401213).
-Other annual NOx emission tests were conducted on March 4, 2010, April 1, 2011, May 9, 2012, July 16, 2013, and July 28, 2015 (Report received September 4, 2015).
+Other annual NOx emission tests were conducted on March 4, 2010, April 1, 2011, May 9, 2012, July 16, 2013, July 28, 2015 and September 14, 2017.
 Both turbines were tested at 93% and 103% NGP.

-Turbine maintenance includes quarterly washing, emergency testing, and quarterly, semi-annual and annual maintenance.
-The natural gas from the turbine testing and from the annual full station ESD testing is vented to the atmosphere through a muffler.
+Turbine maintenance includes quarterly washing, emergency shut down testing, and quarterly, semi-annual and annual maintenance.
+At this facility the natural gas from the turbine testing and from the annual full station ESD testing is not vented to the atmosphere.
+The facility has the ability to "lock in" the station using a valve and thus prevent the gas from being discharged.
 Emergency shut down and natural gas venting need to be reported to the Michigan Public Service Commission and to AQD under Rule 285(mm) if it meets the criteria.